julelang/manual/src/low-level-helpers/syscalls/addrcalls.md

 # Addrcalls

 Addrcalls are low-level calls to a function address.
-An addrcall takes address to the destion function and calls it.
+An addrcall takes the address of the destination function and calls it.
 It is different from Jule function calls.
-For anonymous functions, Jule runtime may store implicit data for closures and etc. Addrcalls just passes arguments.
+For anonymous functions, the Jule runtime may store implicit data for closures, etc. Addrcalls just passes arguments.

 **Jule Calls vs Addrcalls**